About

 2017 Figures.
 Figure.
 Stuck · Live online broadcast · Mira Calix/Warp Records ‘WEPortal’ at the V&A · London

-2017 Instructions for A Speculative Synthesizer · Broadcast on Radiophrenia · CCA Glasgow
+2017 Instructions for A Speculative Synthesizer · Broadcast on Radiophrenia · CCA · Glasgow

-2016 Where Blips of Light Called Players Disintegrate · Performance w/ Gery Georgieva and Molly Palmer Staging Series: ‘Blend the Acclaim of Your Chant with the Timbrals’ · Cur. by George Vasey · Jerwood · London
+2016 Where Blips of Light Called Players Disintegrate · Performance w/ Gery Georgieva & Molly Palmer Staging Series: ‘Blend the Acclaim of Your Chant with the Timbrals’ · Cur. by George Vasey · Jerwood · London

 2016 Instructions for A Speculative Synthesizer · Performance Lecture · Guest Projects · London